SophieSjoberg/ca-prepcourse-3/tdd/step_2_testing_first.md

 * `divisible_by_five?`
 * `divisible_by_fifteen?`

-As good as any, I would say....
+As good naming convention as any, I would say....

 Let's go with that and make use of the Ruby `case` command.
 ```ruby